 What would be best is if car seat manufacturers and the government would hop on board the chemical safety train.
 As Andy Igrejas, Director of the Safer Chemicals, Healthy Families coalition, puts it:

 “This study is yet another example of how our country’s major chemicals law — the Toxic Substance Control Act of 1976 — is flawed and fails to protect children from hazardous chemicals.
 Databases such as HealthyStuff.org can provide consumers with valuable information, but reforming our federal regulatory system so that harmful chemicals don’t end up on the market in the first place is long overdue.”

 Well, buy a more safely rated car seat of course.
 The HealthyStuff car seat ratings make it easier to find a safer, less toxic car seat.
 The best car seat list on the HealthyStuff contains plenty of seats which do not contain PVC or Lead and do not use brominated flame retardants.

 What I’d also do, is cross-check car seats on the less toxic list with a consumer site that tests car seat function and all-around quality, such as Consumer Reports.
 You want a less toxic car seat that’s also got the features and ease-of-use you require.
 Oh, and when you use the car seat ratings, pay attention to little things like color.
 I noticed that many of the car seats listed as safe, for the most part, aren’t in rainbow bright colors – I’m guessing certain colors need chemicals to make them more colorful, hence the rating.

-Below is a list of some of the safest, least toxic seats tested at HealthyStuff…
+Some of the safest, least toxic seats tested at HealthyStuff…

 - Graco Turbo Booster Seat in Anders